Technical Information – FF ELMAX Core

 Grinding

 You can grid our steel on all conventional types of grinders.
 We recommend belt-grinders or Berger grinding machines.
 For belt grinders, we recommend sanding belts with ceramic grains, like 3M Cubitron II; however, all ranges of conventional abrasives are usable (for example, SAIT, Klingspor, Norton, VSM, etc.).
-Watch out for not overheating (tempering) the steel by grinding.
-When it’s heat-treated, it may lose the required properties.
+Avoid overheating (tempering) the steel while grinding.
+When heat-treated, it may lose the required properties.

 • Our materials are soft annealed.
 You have to apply this process only after forging.